 So Hasso seems to be trying to blend the implementation ease of, say, Success Factors with S/4, and the two applications have nothing to with one another.

 SAP HANA Cloud Platform Allows for Easy Implementation and Extension?

 “The SAP HANA Cloud Platform Allows for Easy Implementations of Extensions to Integrate other Software Products or Bespoke applications.”

 SAP has followed a multi-decade strategy of making itself difficult to integrate so that other software vendors would be at a disadvantage against them.

-SAP’s strategy was to capture the ERP system, and then push into other application areas using the argument that integrating with other vendors was risky.
-Why SAP would reverse, this decade’s long strategy, that has turned them into the largest enterprise software company in the world, is difficult to swallow.
+SAP’s strategy was to capture the ERP system and then push it into other application areas using the argument that integrating with other vendors was risky.
+Why SAP would reverse this decade’s long strategy, which has turned them into the largest enterprise software company in the world, is difficult to swallow.

 Did SAP See a Dramatic Increase in SAP S/4HANA in the Third Quarter?

 “SAP Saw a Dramatic Increase in SAP S/4HANA Projects in the Third Quarter.”